smithphil88/the_lucky_roll_cafe/README.md

 ### Home page

 This is where the user will first land on the site, it leads them to either registering if it their first time visiting the site.
 A user must register in order to view any details.
-Or if they alreay have an account, they can proceed to the login page.
+Or if they already have an account, they can proceed to the login page.

 ![screenshot](documentation/features/homepage-signedin.png)